REMaQE: Reverse Engineering Math Equations from Executables: Introduction

 \section{Introduction}

-Embedded systems in industrial control systems (ICS), cyber-physical systems (CPS), and the internet of things (IoT) are vulnerable to process aware attacks that compromise the physical process of the system \cite{Khorrami16ProcessAware,Konstantinou15CPSSec}.
-Such attacks can lead to breaches of safety-critical requirements, resulting in real-world destruction and harm.
+Embedded systems in industrial control systems (ICS) and cyber-physical systems (CPS) are vulnerable to process-aware cyber-attacks that compromise the physical processes under control~\cite{Khorrami16ProcessAware,Konstantinou15CPSSec, Sun2020SoK}.
+Such attacks can breach safety-critical requirements, causing real-world destruction and harm.
 For example, Stuxnet injected malware in the programmable logic controllers (PLC) of a nuclear facility to adversely modify the centrifuge motor frequencies~\cite{Langner11Stuxnet}.
-The Aurora Generator Test demonstrated another vulnerability by rapidly opening and closing circuit breakers when out-of-phase and causing severe damage to a diesel generator \cite{Aurora}.
 The BlackEnergy attack against Ukraine's power grid opened several breakers at once to cause a power outage \cite{Lee16BlackEnergy}.
-Covert attacks are also possible: Krishnamurthy et. al~\cite{Krishnamurthy18CPSCovert} develop a stealthy communication channel that utilizes analog emissions from a Cyber-Physical System (CPS).
+Covert attacks are also possible: Krishnamurthy et al.~\cite{Krishnamurthy18CPSCovert} develop a stealthy communication channel that uses analog emissions from a CPS.
 This method maintains the closed-loop process characteristics by factoring in controller dynamics during attack design.
+Civilian unmanned aerial vehicles (UAVs, drones) are being targetted to inject malicious software trojans in the controller and allow attackers to gain control of the drone \cite{Altawy2016DroneSurvey}.
+Sun~et~al.~\cite{Sun2020SoK} present a survey of attacks on ICS, highlighting more examples of control logic modification attacks that impact PLCs.

 One can analyze the cybersecurity of embedded systems by leveraging semantic understanding of the physical process features, such as mathematical models, control algorithms, and dynamic behavior of the process.
-For example, Yang~et.~al~\cite{Yang22ControlInvariant} derive control invariants of the physical process using PLC runtime logs and detect changes in these invariants to signal an intrusion.
+For example, Yang~et~al.~\cite{Yang22ControlInvariant} derive control invariants of physical processes using PLC runtime logs and detect changes in these invariants to signal an intrusion.
+Badenhop~et~al.~\cite{Badenhop2018ZWave} reverse engineer the proprietary Z-Wave transceiver using static and dynamic analysis to verify communication security properties.
 The Trusted Safety Verifier in \cite{McLaughlin14TSV} is implemented as a bump-in-the-wire and verifies safety-critical code for PLCs by recovering a semantic graph of the program and asserting safety-critical properties using model checking.
-Alternatively, on the offensive side, McLaughlin~\cite{McLaughlin11DynamicMalware} shows that recovering boolean expressions of the PLC control code can be used to automatically generate dynamic malware payloads, and the CLIK attack on PLCs \cite{Kalle19CLIK} decompiles the control logic to high-level automation languages \cite{IEC61131}, making malicious code changes to disrupt the physical process.
+Bourbouh~et~al.~\cite{Bourbouh2021Lustre} implement a reverse compilation framework from Lustre (low-level synchronous data-flow language) to Simulink (high-level modelling framework) to add semantic context to the Simulink models.